 This course enables demonstration of an understanding of the role of the entry-level nurse as a provider of care and member within the discipline of nursing in the maternal-newborn setting.
 Introduces theoretical knowledge needed for beginning clinical competence.
 By continuing to build on critical thinking and the nursing process, focus is placed on promotion, maintenance, and restoration of health for the care of childbearing families and women across the reproductive life span.
-Prerequisites: (BIO 110 or BIO 120) and BIO 121 and MAT 119 and NUR 172.
+Prerequisites: (BIO 110 or BIO 120) and BIO 121 and (MAT 119 or MAT 129) and NUR 172.